vishalp2341/MorseCodeBasedAuth/README.md

 libraries :
 pip install library_name.py

-3. Insert the CD into the CD drive and open the folder named “Morse_code”.
+3. Ensure proper installation of the libraries

-4. Search and open the “Morse_login.exe” file in the “Morse_code ” folder
+4. open command prompt in the project folder and run the following command : python Morse_login.py
-and wait for the welcome screen.

 Regsitration Process